atomvm/AtomVM/doc/atomvm-examples.md

 > Note.
 AtomVM does not currently treat characters outside of the printable ASCII character set as printable characters.

+### `tcp_server`

+This example program listens on TCP port 44404 and accept connections on that port.
+Once accepted, it will wait for packets to be sent from the client.
+Once received, the server will print the packet received to the console, and then echo the packet back to the calling client.

+#### Command line

+The `tcp_server.avm` file will get created as part of a build.
+This file may be supplied as an argument to the `AtomVM` command:

+    shell$ ./src/AtomVM ./examples/erlang/tcp_server.avm
+    Listening on port 44404.
+    Waiting to accept connection...

+You can send TCP packets to the AtomVM instance using `netcat` (or `nc` on some platforms), in a separate terminal window:

+    shell$ nc localhost 44404

+This will open a TCP connection to the `tcp_server`, and you should see the following on the console:

+    Accepted connection.
+    Waiting to receive data...
+    Waiting to accept connection...

+The netcat command will wait for you to enter a line of text, e.g.,

+    testing 1 2 3

+In the AtomVM terminal window, you see:

+    <<116,101,115,116,105,110,103,32,49,32,50,32,51,10>>
+    Sending packet back to client...
+    Waiting to receive data...

+> Note.
+Netcat appends a newline character at the end of the input, so the packet binary does not display as printable text.

+You may enter as much data as you like, though by default, the packet size will be limited to 128 bytes.

+If you stop the `netcat` command (via ^C), you should

+    Closed connection.

+printed to the AtomVM console.

+Note that you can have multiple, concurrent TCP/IP connections to your AtomVM server.

+### `tcp_client`

+This example program send the packet of data (":アトムＶＭ") over TCP to port 44404 on the loopback address every 1 second, in a loop.
+The program will wait for a response from the server, before proceeding.

+This command may be used in tandem with the `tcp_server` program to illustrate sending messages between AtomVM processes over TCP.

+> Note.
+You will need to change the `Address` variable in the `tcp_client.erl` program in order to test against an AtomVM server running on a different host or device.

+#### Command line

+The `tcp_client.avm` file will get created as part of a build.
+This file may be supplied as an argument to the `AtomVM` command:

+    shell$ ./src/AtomVM ./examples/erlang/tcp_client.avm
+    Connecting...
+    Connected.
+    Sending message to server...
+    Received packet.
+    <<58,162,200,224,54,45>>
+    Sending message to server...
+    Received packet.
+    <<58,162,200,224,54,45>>
+    Sending message to server...
+    Received packet.
+    <<58,162,200,224,54,45>>
+    ...

+If you are running the `tcp
+_server` program, you should see messages like the following printed to the console:

+    Accepted connection.
+    Waiting to receive data...
+    Waiting to accept connection...
+    <<58,162,200,224,54,45>>
+    Sending packet back to client...
+    Waiting to receive data...
+    <<58,162,200,224,54,45>>
+    Sending packet back to client...
+    Waiting to receive data...
+    ...

+> Note.
+AtomVM does not currently treat characters outside of the printable ASCII character set as printable characters.

+You may run multiple concurrent instances of the `tcp_client` against a single `tcp_server` instance.

 ## ESP32 Examples

 AtomVM includes examples that are specifically designed for the ESP32 and other microcontrollers.